Walking around Endeavour Inlet.

 Our ensuite room in the lodge was spacious and luxurious.
 After a long, hot shower and wrapped in a super soft complimentary dressing gown, I enjoyed a leisurely afternoon tea.
 Ann’s wonderful home baking did not last very long I can assure you.

 Dinner in the candlelit conservatory at the homestead was very special and memorable.
 We enjoyed artisan bread baked by Ann and mussels in white wine as our entree.
 We chose salmon from the sound, smoked by John to his recipe, over wild rice as our main course which was accompanied by the freshest salad.
 All ingredients had been picked that day by John from his extensive garden.
 Food when it’s local and super fresh always tastes amazing.
 We finished with profiteroles smothered in chocolate and a home made raspberry sauce.
-Yum!
+Not my usual camping fare I can tell you!

 We would have liked to spend longer at Mahana Lodge: explore the cove on the free kayaks, complete some shorter walks around the inlet or watch the glow worms flicker in the creek behind the Lodge.